caarlos0/codecon-2025/slides.md

 - Starting from an existing problem will give you better chances of succeeding
 - Side projects for fun and studying are still good though!

+^ this is maybe the most obvious one but I think its still worth talking about:
-^ I try to start from a problem, not from something I want to implement.
+I try to start from a problem, not from something I want to implement.
-Note that I'm talking solving problems, no puzzles.
+Note that I'm talking solving problems, not puzzles.
 We should still play with things for the sake of playing with them, its fine.
 I'm talking specifically about making products.
 By definition its not just a side project, then, its something else, something you maybe want to sell.